theripper93/Patrol/README.md

 * **Spot Player Characters:** If enabled the token will spot player characters, pausing the game and panning on the token when spotting

+**Alerting**:

+* When a player is spotted a question mark will appear on top of the enemy token wich will then try to chase the intruder.
+* After a set time has passed the token will be spotted.
+You can configure sad time in the module settings.
+If the alert time is set to 0 the character will be immediately spotted

 **Custom Patrols**

 You can have a token patrol a specific area by drawing a Polygon (other shapes are not supported) and in it's text propriety call it "Patrol" (upper case P).
 Any token in that area will patrol only inside that area